Fast Food Forward is (once again) sending a message to fast food franchise owners all over the USA.

 Fact: At the federal level, the minimum wage was last increased in July of 2009, when it rose from $6.55 to $7.25 per hour.

-I was just interviewed by a reporter from KIRO-TV, a CBS affiliate in Seattle.
-They have a candidate in the area who ran on a promise of raising the miniumum wage to $15.00 an hour which has angered a lot of business owners.
-Check out what I have to say about this hotly-contested topic, below.
+I was interviewed by a reporter from KIRO-TV, a CBS affiliate in Seattle.
+They have a candidate in the area who ran on a promise of raising the minimum wage to $15.00 an hour which has angered a lot of business owners.

 A Report On Fast Food Wages